boxygamut/custom-ftc-dashboard-writeup/README.md

     };
   }, [connectWebSocket]);
 ```
-**WARNING: THIS CODE IS INCOMPLETE AND MIGHT NOT WORK AS A DIRECT COPY AND PASTE**
+**WARNING: THE CODE ABOVE IS INCOMPLETE AND MIGHT NOT WORK AS A DIRECT COPY AND PASTE**

 Almost complete websocket code for the bot
 ```java